Dynamic Clue Bottlenecks: Towards Interpretable-by-Design Visual Question Answering: Conclusion

 \section{Conclusion}

-In conclusion, we have presented \modelname, an innovative Interpretable by Design VQA system that tackles the challenge of model interpretability in the multi-modal setting of vision and language.
-By breaking down the reasoning process into abduction proposals, visual clues, and dynamic inferences, our approach enables a deeper understanding of how the model arrives at a final answer while maintaining competitive performance compared with state-of-the-art black-box VQA systems.
-To facilitate the development and evaluation of our approach, we have collected a 1.4k dataset using Amazon Turk, focusing on questions that require deeper reasoning abilities.
-Our results demonstrate the effectiveness of our approach in providing interpretable, step-by-step rationales that can be trusted by humans.
+In conclusion, we have presented \modelname, an inherently interpretable VQA system that breaks down the VQA process into visual clues, and entailment.
+Our approach enables a deeper understanding of how the model arrives at a final answer while maintaining competitive performance compared with black-box VQA systems.

-This work represents a significant advancement in the field of visual question answering, as it addresses the pressing need for more transparent, trustworthy, and understandable AI systems.
-Our contributions pave the way for future developments in implementing more reliable and interpretability-focused multi-modal AI models.
 By making AI more accessible and comprehensible to users, we ultimately enhance the potential for beneficial applications across a variety of real-world domains, such as healthcare, finance, and more.